 We consider a slightly generalized restricted model such as $[0, 0, \kappa_{4a}, \kappa_{4b}, \kappa_{0a}, \kappa_{0b}]$.

-The model is the restricted baby-Skyrme model.
-Gisiger and Paranjape~\cite{Gisiger:1996vb} found the compacton in the model with the Zeeman potential ($\kappa_{0b}=0$) solving the Euler equations.
-Also Adam et.al.~\cite{Adam:2010jr} found the compacton and also the non-compacton solutions in the models with different potential terms by solving the BPS equations.
-These potential terms~\cite{Adam:2010jr} are, for example, the Zeeman potential $V=(1-n_3)$, the new-baby potential $V=(1-n_3^2)$, and the squared Zeeman potential $V=(1-n_3)^2$.
-Here we solve the Euler equations of the model with two potential terms; the Zeeman and the squared Zeeman potential.
+The model is the restricted baby--Skyrme model.
+Gisiger and Paranjape~\cite{Gisiger:1996vb} found the compacton in the model based on the Zeeman potential ($\kappa_{0b} = 0$) by solving the Euler equations.
+Furthermore, Adam et al.~\cite{Adam:2010jr} found the compacton and non-compacton solutions in the models with different potential terms by solving the BPS equations.
+These potential terms~\cite{Adam:2010jr} are, for example, the Zeeman potential $V = (1-n_3)$, the new-baby potential $V = (1-n_3^2)$, and the squared Zeeman potential $V = (1-n_3)^2$.
+Here, we solve the Euler equations of the model based on two potential terms: the Zeeman and the squared Zeeman potential.
 We examine the mixed potential of the vacuum structure.
-From the boundary condition (\ref{bc}), the potential should take the minimum at $n_3=1$.
-We rewrite the potential
+From the boundary condition (\ref{bc}), the potential considers the minimum at $n_3 = 1$.
+We rewrite the potential as follows: